maorshavit-boop/Running_performance/README.md

 **3. Method**
     - Gather the datasets and create a median run for each runner, than use the running metric chosen and run the model.
     - Using Riegel formula - https://trainasone.com/ufaq/riegels-formula/ to create a custom running metric (named GRPS in the project).
     - Splitting the data to train and test by using traintestsplit function (splits randomly the data to train split and test split, sizes can be determine by the user) and Cross Validation (divides the data to             multiple 'folds', every time using different 'fold' as the test split and running the model than aggregate the model results and returns their average).
     - Classification models - Decision Tree, Logistic Regression, Random Forest, Gradient Boosting.
     - Clustering model - K-means

+## What’s in this repo
+- `Running_Performance.ipynb` — main notebook (cleaned outputs).
+- `requirements.txt` — Python dependencies.
+- `README.md` — this file.

+pip install -r requirements.txt

+jupyter notebook Running_Performance.ipynb